 This situation, created by the progress of technology as well as by higher standards of safety and the refinement of regulatory requirements, has had two important consequences:

 - on one hand, vaccines have become safer and more effective,

-- on the other hand the attention to vaccines for more advanced countries has been greater, since only in that way can the companies recuperate their larger investment in R&D rapidly.
-Vaccines against diseases of interest to more developed countries have therefore received the most attention, while vaccines of interest to developing countries have remained underfinanced or neglected even when technically feasible.
+- on the other hand, the attention to vaccines for more advanced Countries has been greater, since only in that way can the companies recuperate their larger investment in R&D rapidly.
+Vaccines against diseases of interest to more developed Countries have therefore received the most attention, while vaccines of interest to Low-Income Countries have remained underfinanced or neglected even when technically feasible.

 Children are at greatest risk for many communicable diseases because their immune systems are evolving from the maternal antibodies which protect them in their very first days of life to full maturity.
 This means that the immune system itself in children does not respond or only partially or transitorily responds to numerous vaccines which instead generate protection in adults.